EXCLUSIVE-Vietnam's VinFast to deliver EVs to Europe this year as EU probes China rivals

 CHINESE COMPETITION

-Europe is one of the biggest markets for Chinese automakers, who shipped almost 70,000 EVs in the first seven months of this year, nearly triple the same year-ago period, according to consultancy Inovev.
+Europe is one of the biggest markets for Chinese automakers, which shipped almost 70,000 EVs in the first seven months of this year, nearly triple the same year-ago period, according to consultancy Inovev.

 Should the EU probe conclude that punitive duties on China-made EVs are warranted, VinFast could find its cars are more competitively priced.